How to Start a Kids Coding Academy

 Beginning of Operations

 This is the moment you’ve been waiting for.
-Your months of hard work and planning have culminated in finally being able to open up shop and start your academy or camp.
+Your months of hard work and planning have culminated in finally being able to open up shop and start your academy, camp, or learning center.
 This is one of the most exciting parts of the process, and one of the most rewarding.

 When you start your operations, don’t be disappointed if things start a little slow.
 If that happens, you can use this time to attract more parents through things like;

 - Open house for parents

 You can get the word out using local publications, flyers, advertise in local Facebook groups, and on local deal sites and community blogs.

 When you do host events like above, we recommend you hand out surveys to gather important data on how to improve your operations and see what suggestions parents and kids may have to better your offerings.

 Questions or Feedback?

 If you have any questions or feedback you’d like to share with us, or want to go more in-depth about starting a kids coding academy, feel free to leave a comment below, or contact us at either email@example.com or 425-665-7799.

 We hope we’ve been able to help you!